saasbook/courseware/README.md

 [Multiple choice questions](https://github.com/saasbook/csw169a-quizzes) grouped by textbook chapter.
 The [RuQL gem](https://github.com/saasbook/ruql) and its associated formatters let you export quiz questions to HTML/hardcopy, the Canvas LMS, and other quiz formats.

 ## Coding Exam questions with autograders ([instructor access only](https://www.saasbook.info/instructors))

+**NOTE:** We're in the process of moving these to Codio and will make them available there for instructors using Codio.
+The tools described below for running these exams are no longer supported, though the questions (and solutions) themselves may still be useful.

 We've given exams where part of the exam is spent writing actual code.
 We have developed an infrastructure for doing this that allows students full read-only access to the Internet via Google's cache, so they can look up any existing information they want but cannot post a question or send email/messages to ask for the answers.
 However, you can also use these as homework assignments since they included test cases.